Kangaroob/odin-calculator/README.md

 # odin-calculator
 Calculator assignment for The ODIN Project

+This is a calculator I built in JavaScript without using the Math object.
+I did my best to emulate the behaviour of a calculator I used in my childhood.
+For example, pressing "5 + + + + =" will calculate to 25.

+--Click or tap the ON button 5 times in a row to change the display size.
+The default is made to fit the screen on mobile devices

+--The calculations are as accurate as can be expected with 64-bit floating point numbers.
+No workarounds are currently implemented.
+If any rounding or truncation occurs in the display, the display screen will turn green to notify you.
+No rounding or truncations occur to the numbers themselves (i.e. what the calculator uses in its equations), only to what is shown in the display.

+--Keyboard support is enabled!
+It is a little wonky right now though.
+Notably, the '=' key will call the plus function, since I don't want to hold shift every time I want to use plus while on my laptop, and an Enter key is readily accessible from most num pads.
+Take care that you don't have a button you're not meaning to use selected when pressing Enter.
+Other notable keybindings:
+    -Control -> ON
+    -Enter -> Equals =
+    -` or ~ or PageUp -> Negative (-)
+    -Backspace or Home -> Backspace ←
+    -Escape or Delete -> Clear C
+    -x or X or * -> Multiply x

-This is a calculator I build without using the Math object.
-I threw this together before actually going through the JavaScript lesssons, to see if I could do it, so I'm sure there are ways to optimize this code.
+--I threw this together before actually going through the JavaScript lesssons, to see if I could do it, so I'm sure there are ways to optimize this code.
 For example (ToDo):

     _______